On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Proofs

 \begin{enumerate} \item[(P1)] $Z$ is simplicial in ${\cal U}$. \item[(P2)] If an undirected edge connected to $Z$ in ${\cal U}$ is directed in ${\cal A}$, $Z$ is not the tail of that directed edge. \item[(P3)] For every sibling $W$ of $Z$ in ${\cal U}$ such that $Z\to W$ is in ${\cal H}$ (such a $W$ definitely exists), $Z\to W$ is not in ${\cal A}$.
 (Note that, since every directed edge in ${\cal A}$ is also in ${\cal H}$, $Z\to W$ is in ${\cal H}$ implies that $W\to Z$ is not in ${\cal A}$ either). \end{enumerate}

 The third property comes from that fact that, with respect to $\mathbf{E}_d({\cal H})$ and ${\cal G}^*$, ${\cal U}$ is the maximal orientation component for $Y$.

 Since $Z\to W$ is not in ${\cal A}$, $Z\to W$ is M-strongly protected in ${\cal H}$.
 Note that, $Z$ and $W$ are adjacent in ${\cal U}$, they are in the same chain component of ${\cal G}^*$.
-We first prove that $Z\to W$ can only occur in the configurations (a), (c) and (e), and the involved vertices in those configurations are all in the same chain component of ${\cal G}^*$.
+We first prove that $Z\to W$ cannot occur in the configurations (b) and (d), and if it occurs in one of the configurations (a), (c) and (e), the involved vertices in those configurations are all in the same chain component of ${\cal G}^*$.